soomla/cocos2dx-levelup/README.md

  - `$(SRCROOT)/../cocos2d/extensions/cocos2dx-levelup/Soomla/**`
  - `$(SRCROOT)/../cocos2d/extensions/cocos2dx-levelup/build/ios/headers/**`

-4. Register the native `StoreService`, `ProfileService`, and `LevelUpService` by adding:
+1. To register services on the native application (`AppController`):

+  1. Import the following headers:
     ```cpp
+		#import "ServiceManager.h"
+		#import "StoreService.h"
+		#import "ProfileService.h"
+		#import "LevelUpService.h"
+    ```

+  1. Register the native `StoreService`, `ProfileService`, and `LevelUpService` by adding:
+    ```cpp
 		[[ServiceManager sharedServiceManager] registerService:[StoreService sharedStoreService]];
 		[[ServiceManager sharedServiceManager] registerService:[ProfileService sharedProfileService]];
 		[[ServiceManager sharedServiceManager] registerService:[LevelUpService sharedLevelUpService]];
     ```

-    at the beginning of the method `application: didFinishLaunchingWithOptions:` of `AppController`.
+    at the begining of the method `application: didFinishLaunchingWithOptions:` of `AppController`.

-5. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.
+1. Make sure you have these 3 Frameworks linked to your XCode project: **Security, libsqlite3.0.dylib, StoreKit**.

-6. See the last step of [cocos2dx-profile instructions for iOS](https://github.com/soomla/cocos2dx-profile#instructions-for-ios) in order to connect the Profile module to a social network provider (in this case Facebook).
+1. See the last step of [cocos2dx-profile instructions for iOS](https://github.com/soomla/cocos2dx-profile#instructions-for-ios) in order to connect the Profile module to a social network provider (in this case Facebook).

 That's it!
 Now all you have to do is build your XCode project and run your game with cocos2dx-levelup.